 The Humane Society of the United States is approved by the Better Business Bureau’s Wise Giving Alliance for meeting all 20 of its standards for charitable accountability.
-We were named a few years ago by Worth Magazine as one of the ten most fiscally-responsible charities in the country.
+We were named a few years ago by Worth magazine as one of the 10 most fiscally-responsible charities in the country.

-Charity Navigator’s donor advisory penalizes animal welfare organizations for advancing their mission through advocacy work and for defending themselves in court against scurrilous charges.
-The HSUS was never even a plaintiff in the case against Ringling Bros., and we essentially worked to protect ourselves from a lawsuit launched by a company with a history of Animal Welfare Act violations and of infiltrating and fighting animal welfare groups.
+Charity Navigator’s donor advisory penalized animal welfare organizations for advancing their mission through advocacy work and for defending themselves in court against scurrilous charges.
+The HSUS was never a plaintiff in the case against Ringling Bros., and we essentially worked to protect ourselves from a lawsuit launched by a company with a history of violating the Animal Welfare Act and of infiltrating and fighting animal welfare groups.

-More sophisticated entities with more comprehensive standards, such as the Council of Better Business Bureaus, follow the example of Generally Accepted Accounting Principles, which allow appropriate allocation of direct mail costs between program and fundraising.
-The HSUS’s efficiency ratios exceed the standards of the Better Business Bureau Wise Giving Alliance, which requires that program expenses as a percentage of total expenses be 65 percent or greater; The HSUS’s ratio for program expenses as a percentage of total expenses for 2013 was 81 percent.
+More sophisticated entities with more comprehensive standards, such as the Council of Better Business Bureaus, follow generally accepted accounting principles, which allow appropriate allocation of direct mail costs between program and fundraising.
+Our efficiency ratios exceed the standards of the Better Business Bureau Wise Giving Alliance, which requires that program expenses account for at least 65 percent of total expenses; in 2013, our program expenses accounted for 81 percent of total expenses.

 The HSUS direct marketing program builds a constituency of supporters and educates the organization’s members and the general public about important animal protection issues.
-It’s because of this large constituency and its influence that we can call on our supporters to take action, communicate with lawmakers or corporations on policy issues, raise awareness in their communities, and otherwise advance our programmatic goals.
+It’s because of this large constituency and its influence that we can call on our supporters to take action, communicate with lawmakers or corporations on policy issues, raise awareness in their communities and otherwise advance our programmatic goals.

 The HSUS is driving change on the biggest animal issues of our time while adhering to the highest standards in the charity sector.
-We are second to no organization in effectiveness and reach of our programs.
-HSUS, Humane Society International, and the rest of our family of affiliated organizations are the number one provider of direct animal care and services, assisting more than 100,000 animals each year, and we are the number one advocacy group taking on the puppy mills, animal fighting rings, factory farms, wildlife trade, and other large-scale cruelties.
+We are second to none in effectiveness and reach.
+The HSUS, Humane Society International and the rest of our family of affiliated organizations are the No. 1 provider of direct animal care and services, assisting more than 100,000 animals each year, and we are the No. 1 advocacy group taking on puppy mills, animal fighting rings, factory farms, wildlife trade and other large-scale cruelties.